ljberrios/rootsage/README.md

 # RootSage

-A capstone project web application for monitoring soil nutrient levels through sensor data.
+A web application for monitoring soil nutrient levels through sensor data.

-> **🚧 Project Status: Under Development**
-> This project is currently in active development.
-Features and documentation may change frequently.

 ## About

-RootSage is an academic project developed as part of a capstone course.
+RootSage was developed as a capstone project in partnership with the Engine-4 Foundation and the University of Puerto Rico.
 It demonstrates a full-stack web application that collects, processes, and displays soil nutrient data from NPK sensors, using machine learning models to classify nutrient levels.

-*Note: This is an experimental project developed for educational purposes.*

 ## Features